microfossil/tetard-marchant-splitter/README.md

 ## UPDATE: If you don't own a 3D printer, splitters can be printed on demand.
-Just contact us at tetard@cerege.fr for more information.
+You can contact us at tetard.martin@gmail.com for more information and visit https://micropalprinter.wordpress.com to see our products!

 # Sediment Splitters